elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-process-of-ionization-and-how-does-it-affect-the-charge-of-particles.md

 url: /learn/chemistry/questions/what-is-the-process-of-ionization-and-how-does-it-affect-the-charge-of-particles
 score: -1.0
 related_article1:
-    id: 162035
+    id: 161981
-    title: What are the effects of ionization on the state of matter?
+    title: >-
+        Explain the formation of new substances when hydrogen and oxygen react to form water.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-effects-of-ionization-on-the-state-of-matter
+    url: /learn/chemistry/questions/explain-the-formation-of-new-substances-when-hydrogen-and-oxygen-react-to-form-water
 related_article2:
-    id: 162020
+    id: 161755
-    title: Explain the process of a liquid changing to a solid and provide an example.
+    title: >-
+        How does the reactivity of hydrogen compare to that of oxygen?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-process-of-a-liquid-changing-to-a-solid-and-provide-an-example
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-hydrogen-compare-to-that-of-oxygen
 related_article3:
-    id: 162051
+    id: 161931
-    title: How does the removal of electrons lead to ionization?
+    title: >-
+        What are the characteristics of a solid state of matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-removal-of-electrons-lead-to-ionization
+    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-state-of-matter
 related_article4:
-    id: 161945
+    id: 162030
+    title: >-
-    title: What is the significance of balancing chemical equations in chemical reactions?
+        What is the process of crumbling aluminum foil an example of, and why?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-balancing-chemical-equations-in-chemical-reactions
+    url: /learn/chemistry/questions/what-is-the-process-of-crumbling-aluminum-foil-an-example-of-and-why
 related_article5:
-    id: 162038
+    id: 161763
+    title: >-
-    title: What is the role of chemical change indicators in identifying precipitation reactions?
+        What are the observable indicators of a chemical change during a precipitation reaction?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-role-of-chemical-change-indicators-in-identifying-precipitation-reactions
+    url: /learn/chemistry/questions/what-are-the-observable-indicators-of-a-chemical-change-during-a-precipitation-reaction
 ---

 &nbsp;